Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/docs/SyncReceiveAndPrefetch.md

 The documentation [here][prefetchgeneral] describes the Service Bus SDK prefetch feature in general.
 It also states that setting the prefetch-count property in the builder to zero disables prefetch.

 Even after the application disables prefetch in the builder, the `receiveMessages` API in `ServiceBusReceiverClient` can re-enable prefetch implicitly, which may not be obvious.
-This document outlines how this API impacts prefetch (covers minimal internals to ease the understanding), helping developers to learn about the API behavior and account for it in the application design.
+This document outlines how this API impacts prefetch (covers minimal internals to ease the understanding), helping developers to learn about the API behaviors and account for it in the application design.

 #### The receiveMessages API signature: